Portugal's roots begin in Guimarães. It was here that its first king was born and it was the country's first capital before Lisbon took its place.

 find granite boulders, hidden caves and a couple of cafés and

 restaurants.
-Other facilities include an equestrian centre, minigolf and
+Other facilities include a picnic area, minigolf and

 a camping site.